 A high school transcript is a student’s official academic record — a detailed record of the courses a student has completed, the credits they have obtained, and the grades they have earned.
 Parents who homeschool their children independently are responsible for creating their children’s high school transcripts.

-College admissions personnel are trained to evaluate high school transcripts in depth, looking for specific information that they use to determine whether a student is admissible to their university.
+College admissions personnel are trained to evaluate high school transcripts in depth, looking for specific information, such as math courses completed or number of semesters of a foreign language course, that they use to determine whether a student is admissible to their university and also to certain programs within the university.
+They don’t want students who haven’t yet taken Calculus to inadvertently end up in the engineering program, inadequately prepared.

-Your student’s ACT or SAT scores actually matter more to admission personnel than his transcripts.
-(So don’t stress too much over your teen’s transcript.)
-And the application itself is used to gauge the personality of the applicant, his well-roundedness and his areas of expertise.
+Your student’s ACT or SAT scores actually matter more to admission personnel than his transcripts, just because grades and class descriptions are more arbitrary than a nationally administered test.
+(They don’t trust mommy’s word that junior is an excellent writer, haha!)
+The application itself is used to gauge the personality of the applicant, his well-roundedness and his areas of expertise.

 Do all homeschool students need a transcript for high school?